 The AASHE Fellows Award recognizes mid-career individuals who are significantly contributing to the advancement of sustainability in higher education.
 It is intended to support professional advancement of these sustainability leaders and deepen their impact.

-Applications for the AASHE Fellows Award will open in fall 2025, with a deadline of the fourth Friday in January (Jan.
+Applications may be submitted through the fourth Friday in January (Jan.
 23, 2026).
-If you have any questions, please email awards@aashe.org.
+If you have any questions, kindly email awards@aashe.org.

 Application Details